sigasi/sigasi_insights/content/releasenotes/sigasi-3.05.md

 ## Getting started

 Getting started with Sigasi Studio on your own projects is easy.
-The blog post "[/tech/systemverilog-project-demo]", describes how easy it is.
+The blog post "[How to setup a SystemVerilog project in Sigasi Studio](/tech/systemverilog-project-demo)", describes how easy it is.

 # Improved State Machine Viewer (VHDL)